torvalds/linux/Documentation/vm/page_owner.rst

 Although, roughly, 4 KB code is added in total, page_alloc.o increase by 230 bytes and only half of it is in hotpath.
-Building the kernel with page owner and turning it on if needed would be great option to debug kernel memory problem.
+Building the kernel with page owner and turning it on if needed would be great option to de kernel memory problem.

 There is one notice that is caused by implementation detail. page owner